trawick/edurepo/STATUS.md

 Three worst issues for deployers
 ================================

-1. The Ansible deployment script should handle more of the setup steps, possibly with a small script that is run from the initial Ubuntu login.
+1. Deployment should pick up changes to repo data.
-2. Run pretend_teacher.sh immediately (instead of waiting for cron job) so that the demo works immediately.
+2. The Ansible deployment script should handle more of the setup steps, possibly with a small script that is run from the initial Ubuntu login.
-3. bash as default shell for `edurepo` user id
+3. Run pretend_teacher.sh immediately (instead of waiting for cron job) so that the demo works immediately.

 Possible themes for upcoming stages
 ===================================